BrunoCompute/Public-Data-Project/README.md

 (3)
-Economic Indicators
+## Project 3: Global Economic Indicators

 - https://github.com/user-attachments/assets/c43c34d7-0d98-49b5-83ca-9c401ef07be4

-## Project 2: Global Economic Indicators

 ### Project Overview
 This project analyzes global economic indicators for various countries, focusing on data from 2020.
 It includes a matrix of key metrics, visualizations such as bar charts and maps, and detailed KPIs to provide insights into economic performance.